DecentSoftware-eu/DecentHolograms-Wiki/docs/general/commands/hologram.md

 ### `#!command /dh h setdisplayrange <hologram> <range>` { #dh-h-setdisplayrange }

+:   **Permission:** `dh.command.holograms.setdisplayrange`

-:   Set maximum distance a player can be from a hologram to see it.
+    Set maximum distance a player can be from a hologram to see it.

     - `#!command <hologram>` - Name of the Hologram.
     - `#!command <range>` - Number between `1` and `64` to set the display range in blocks.